MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-filtergraphics.md

 The **IPrintOemUni::FilterGraphics** method gives you access to the scan line data itself and gives you the ability to post-process the raster data.

-> [!NOTE]
-> The number of scan lines is equal to the height of the image.
+The number of scan lines is equal to the height of the image.
 For example, a 1 bit per pixel (bpp) thickness of each scan line is equal to the  width of 1 pixel, so the number of scan lines is equal to the height of the image.

 For more information about customizing Unidrv's rendering operations, see [Unidrv-Specific Customized Rendering](/windows-hardware/drivers/print/unidrv-specific-customized-rendering).